patrickgue/SimpleNotes/Readme.md

 ## Can I modify and redistribute this app?

-Yes, this app is licensed under the BSD-2-Clause license, which you can find in the [LICENSE file](./LICENSE)
+Yes, this app is distributed under the BSD-2-Clause license, which you can find in the [LICENSE file](./LICENSE)